Overview of types of dashboards

 Responsive dashboards are active and enabled by default for new customers since Istanbul.
 Customers who upgraded from previous versions to Istanbul or later need to enable responsive dashboards manually by setting the system property to true.

-Some of the many advantages to using responsive layouts are:
+Some of the many advantages of using responsive layouts are:

 The ability to drag to move and resize widgets.